 Borden made his final major-league appearance on July 19 in Philadelphia, where he played right field in a 10-7 win over the Athletics.
 It was his 16th game in the outfield, where he had seven errors and a miserable .462 fielding percentage.
 For the year, Borden was 11-12 in the box with a 2.89 ERA (tenth in the league) in 218 1/3 innings.
 He had 22 errors as a pitcher (second in the league), 34 strikeouts (sixth), and 21 wild pitches (third).

-Borden was mediocre as a hitter, posting a .188 average; extra-base hits were rare (two doubles) and RBIs (8) were hard to come by.
+Borden was mediocre as a hitter, posting a .188 average; extra-base hits were rare (three doubles) and RBIs (8) were hard to come by.
 One of his better days at the plate was against Al Spalding on June 3, when he was 2-for-4 with a run scored.

 Although Borden was released by the Red Caps on August 17, there was the matter of the two-plus years remaining on his contract.
 According to Peter Morris, club management came up with a plan to deal with the situation.
 First, they tried to get Borden to abandon his contract, which failed.
 Next, they gave him twice-a-day groundskeeping duties while also requiring him to attend daily practices.
 Borden, who had obtained legal advice on the contract’s validity, did all that was asked of him, including serving as an umpire for an exhibition game between Boston and Fall River on October 14.
 He continued to be employed by the Red Caps until February 1877, when club president and noted tightwad Arthur Soden negotiated a buyout.